yhdgms1/novely/README.md

-# Novely - Novel Engine for creating interactive stories with branched narratives
+# Novely - Novel Engine for creating interactive stories

 See more on [website](https://novely.pages.dev)